 Products containing single use plastic, including packaging fillers, water bottles, balloons, wet wipes, and Q-tips, are a major source of marine pollution.
 UK law has banned plastic straws, stirrers, and cotton buds since April 2020, These should be phased out by end 2021 at the latest and replaced with non-plastic, low environmental impact alternatives.
-Products should be clearly labeled to support an environmentally suitable disposal by customers.
+Products should be clearly labelled to support an environmentally suitable disposal by customers.
 Where there is an alternative, other single use plastics should be phased out, for example, packaging fillers should be phased out by 2021.
 The UK government is expected to introduce a tax on plastic packaging.

-Textile Fibers and Fabrics
+Textile Fibres and Fabrics

 Choosing sustainable cotton including: Organic, such as Global Organic Textile Standard or Better Cotton Initiative and Cotton Made in Africa or Fairtrade

-Ensure compliance and certification with applicable legislation relevant to the products supplied relating to the use of chemicals in consumer products, packaging materials, and production processes, in particular REACH Regulation (EC) No. 1907/2006, REACH Directive 2006/121/ and EC Classification, Labeling and Packaging Regulation.
+Ensure compliance and certification with applicable legislation relevant to the products supplied relating to the use of chemicals in consumer products, packaging materials, and production processes, in particular REACH Regulation (EC) No. 1907/2006, REACH Directive 2006/121/ and EC Classification, Labelling and Packaging Regulation.
 (CLP) Regulation (European Regulation (EC) No 1272/2008).
 This is intended to protect the environment, as well as employees and customers from exposure to potentially harmful substances.
 A bill of substances, declarations, test reports and certifications as relevant must be provided upon request.

 Precious Stones, Metals and Minerals

-Manage the environmental and ethical impacts of mining and extraction of precious stones and metals used in jewelry, accessories, homewares, and electronics in compliance with applicable legislation.
+Manage the environmental and ethical impacts of mining and extraction of precious stones and metals used in jewellery, accessories, homewares, and electronics in compliance with applicable legislation.
 Country of Origin of should be identified.
 Our preference is the use of credible third-party certified schemes:

 Fairtrade gold and silver standards developed with the Alliance for Responsible Mining